Branchverse/csv-to-hugo-md-files/README.md

 - clone the repository
 - `npm i`
-- move your .csv file into the 'csv-file' folder
+- move your .csv file into the `csv-file` folder
 - `node .\converter.js`
-- look at results in 'resulting-md-files'
+- look at results in `resulting-md-files`